“…anything that feels this good, comes with a price.”

 Got those eye-rolling muscles all limbered up?
 Here’s how it started.

-Among the many groups, clubs, and new circles of association I became involved with during that first year at Cirque du High School, was a small group of creatively intelligent, cheerfully earnest, strikingly sincere Christian students who got together once a week for ‘bible study’ ensconced in lots of engaging conversation, uproarious laughter, and rather good food as often as not.
+Remember my earlier discussion of the Catholic Charismatic Movement that my mother and I had become involved with while I was in junior high school?
+Well, among the many groups, clubs, and new circles of association I became involved with during that first year at Cirque du High School, was a small group of creatively intelligent, cheerfully earnest, strikingly sincere Christian students who got together once a week for ‘bible study’ ensconced in lots of engaging conversation, uproarious laughter, and rather good food as often as not.
 We met at school sometimes, or in the evenings at one of our homes.
 These kids became very special friends to me.
 They were comfortable with degrees of introspection and self-examination that virtually none of my other acquaintances at school would have imagined, much less risked.
 They were kinder and less combative than most other kids as well.
 I could talk with them—more and more freely—about Gandalf as God and vice versa, about the sense of quest in my experience of faith.
 They not only seemed to understand what I meant, but to find such ideas interesting—even exciting.
-I was the only Catholic kid in this otherwise Protestant group, but we were first and foremost kids—and friends—and I was not only made to feel at home among them, but viewed as a tad exotic—in a positive way.
-They were unusual and enjoyable people, and a very comfortable fit for me.
+I was the only Catholic kid in this otherwise Protestant group, but, my earlier experience of ‘Charismatic’ worship services had left me completely comfortable with both ‘bible study’ and with Protestant terminology and practice, and we were first and foremost kids—and friends—anyway.
+I was not only made to feel at home among them, but viewed as a tad exotic—in a positive way.
+These unusual and enjoyable people were a very comfortable fit for me.

 If I were trying to tell you ‘the whole truth about everything’ here, I would need to go on for pages about all the things I learned and gained—at so many levels—by hanging out with this group of remarkable friends, whom even my parents approved of.
 They were one of the most enriching and nourishing parts of my life then, and impacted my future trajectory in profoundly positive ways.
 But, as we have previously established, I have utterly given up hope of trying to tell ‘the whole truth about everything’ here or anywhere else.
 Can’t be done.
 I see that now.
 So, all I’m trying for is ‘my story’—that narrow little slice of events that seems to best illuminate the meaning of moments which, in hindsight, mattered to me.
 Therefore, I’m going to do those old and important friends the tremendous injustice of skipping right over every wonderful and constructive thing about our ‘fellowship’—and focus instead on the one thing there that inadvertently poisoned me.